psobczyk/admixedMOSGWA/README.txt

 [model_selection]
-selection_criterium	choice		mBIC or mBIC2 (default): criterium to use in second round of model selection mBIC_expected_causal_SNPs	integer		parameter for second round of model search, when mBIC is chosen maximalModelSize	integer		limits the search to models of size up to the given; saves time PValueBorder		integer		only so many SNPs are considered in multi-forward steps, ranked by p-value forward_step_max	integer		bounds the numer of SNPs in the forward step from the empty model fast_multi_forward	integer		bounds the numer of SNPs in the forward step from nonempty models nSNPKriterium		integer		useful for running with a subset of top-ranking SNPs: the original number of SNPs, to be used by mBIC
+selection_criterium	choice		mBIC or mBIC2 (default): criterium to use in second round of model selection mBIC_expected_causal_SNPs	integer		parameter for second round of model search, when mBIC is chosen EBIC_gamma		double		parameter in the EBIC criterium, defaults to 1 - log( #individuals ) / ( 2 * log( #SNPs ) ) maximalModelSize	integer		limits the search to models of size up to the given; saves time PValueBorder		integer		only so many SNPs are considered in multi-forward steps, ranked by p-value forward_step_max	integer		bounds the numer of SNPs in the forward step from the empty model fast_multi_forward	integer		bounds the numer of SNPs in the forward step from nonempty models nSNPKriterium		integer		useful for running with a subset of top-ranking SNPs: the original number #SNPs of SNPs, to be used by the selection criteria

 Upon successful run, you will find (assuming output filename prefix "random_out") files with the names